dhutapratama/docs/frontend.md

 Lets is a backend framework that provides all of the features you need to build modern web applications, such as [routing](/docs/{{version}}/routing), [validation](/docs/{{version}}/validation), [caching](/docs/{{version}}/cache), [queues](/docs/{{version}}/queues), [file storage](/docs/{{version}}/filesystem), and more.
 However, we believe it's important to offer developers a beautiful full-stack experience, including powerful approaches for building your application's frontend.

-There are two primary ways to tackle frontend development when building an application with Lets, and which approach you choose is determined by whether you would like to build your frontend by leveraging PHP or by using JavaScript frameworks such as Vue and React.
+There are two primary ways to tackle frontend development when building an application with Lets, and which approach you choose is determined by whether you would like to build your frontend by leveraging GO or by using JavaScript frameworks such as Vue and React.
 We'll discuss both of these options below so that you can make an informed decision regarding the best approach to frontend development for your application.

 <a name="using-php"></a>
-## Using PHP
+## Using GO

 <a name="php-and-blade"></a>
-### PHP & Blade
+### GO & Blade

-In the past, most PHP applications rendered HTML to the browser using simple HTML templates interspersed with PHP `echo` statements which render data that was retrieved from a database during the request:
+In the past, most GO applications rendered HTML to the browser using simple HTML templates interspersed with GO `echo` statements which render data that was retrieved from a database during the request:

 ```blade
 <div>